AR3441/Mod4TimeSeriesProject/README.md

 <img src="https://github.com/AR3441/Mod4TimeSeriesProject/blob/master/Graphs/daily_dicky_fuller_test.png" width = "700">

-The data now looks a lot more random and was confirmed stationary since the p-value for this test was less than 0.05.
+The data now looks a lot more random and was confirmed to be stationary since the p-value for this test was less than 0.05.